rh-mobb/aro-workshop-virtualevent/Lab3 - Healthcheck - Logging/HealthLogging.md

 ## Health Checks, Logging and Monitoring
 In this section we will intentionally crash our pods, as well as make a pod non-responsive to the liveness probes and see how Kubernetes behaves.
 We will first intentionally crash our pod and see that Kubernetes will self-heal by immediately spinning it back up.
 Then we will trigger the health check by stopping the response on the `/health` endpoint in our app.
 After three consecutive failures Kubernetes should kill the pod and then recreate it.

+#### Estimate time
+Completing this tutorial should take about 15 minutes.

 #### 1. Prepare the desktop
 It would be best to prepare by splitting your screen between the OpenShift Web UI and the OSToy application so that you can see the results of our actions immediately.